robdodson/robdodson.github.com/source/_posts/2013-08-27-shadow-dom-the-basics.markdown

 ## Support

-In order to try our examples I suggest you use [Chrome Canary](https://www.google.com/intl/en/chrome/browser/canary.html) v31 or greater.
+In order to try the examples I suggest you use [Chrome Canary](https://www.google.com/intl/en/chrome/browser/canary.html) v31 or greater.

 Also make sure you've enabled the following in Chrome's `about:flags`.